wizdmio/wizdm/apps/wizdm/src/assets/docs/en/content/overview.md

 <!-- toc: reference.json -->

 # Content Management
-Data content in Wizdm is divided in *Static* content and *Dynamic* content.
+ Content data in Wizdm is divided in *Static* content and *Dynamic* content.

 ## Static Content
 For static content we mean pages of informative content with minimal to no interaction capabilities such as the *About* or the *Terms and Conditions* page.
 This very reference guide belongs to the static content as well.